-Commonly known as Black-eyed Susan vine, this annual is a beautiful choice for hanging baskets or for containers where you can provide some sort of trellis or stake.
+Commonly known as Black-eyed Susan vine, thunbergia is one of the best annual flowers for planters that accommodate some sort of trellis or stake.
+(Alternatively, it’s a beautiful choice for hanging baskets.)
 The heart-shaped leaves are accented by five-petaled flowers in white, cream, yellow or orange with the deep-maroon central eye.
 Some rare varieties have rose or variegated petals.
 Thunbergia also makes a great flowering plant for indoor gardeners, so you may want to bring yours in for the winter.

 A staple of hanging containers and other planters for many years, fuchsia is a hummingbird magnet.
-(Find out more flowers that attract hummingbirds.)
 It boasts pendulous, bell-shaped flowers in rich shades of rose, cream and purple.
 The flowers are often bicolour.
-These plants do best in partial shade, as they don’t like overly hot growing conditions.
+These annual plants do best in partial shade, as they don’t like overly hot growing conditions.
 If your climate is very warm, provide protection from the sun from midday onwards to keep your fuchsias happy.
 Deadheading spent flowers will prolong the bloom period until frost, especially if you fertilize every two to four weeks with a water-soluble fertilizer.

 Sometimes called callies, trailing petunia or million-bells, these relations of petunias have become a staple of many container plantings because they’re so easy to care for.
 Unlike petunias, you don’t need to deadhead callies to keep them flowering, as they drop their spent flowers and bloom until frost.
 There’s a veritable rainbow of flower colours: rose, red, orange, yellow, bronze, violet, purple, and many bicolours.
 Callies will grow well in full sun, and don’t collapse in high heat conditions as long as they are well watered.